Skin Warts: Major Causes and Natural Support Strategies

 A 2014 study has shown that oleuropein, the active ingredient in olive leaf extract has anti-inflammatory, antioxidant, and disease-fighting benefits.
 Various research, including a 2016 randomized, double-blind study has shown the anti-viral benefits of broccoli sprouts on peripheral blood natural killer cells.

-Furthermore, a 2018 research has shown the antiviral benefits of mulberry seeds and juice.
+Furthermore, 2018 research has shown the antiviral benefits of mulberry seeds and juice.
 Supplementing with olive leaf extract, broccoli sprouts, and mulberry may support your body’s fight against skin warts (29, 30, 31).

 warts